 Nuts are also a great way of filling the time when you wait for that bite, as you can keep eating them, one by one, for a really long time.

 A Bunch of Bananas

 Fruits are generally not a good food to bring when you are outside for a longer time, as they do not really fill you up much.
-A big exception here are bananas!
+A big exception here is bananas!

 Thanks to its high amount of carbohydrates, pasta will fill you up plenty and give you new energy while being outside.

 Pasta is the perfect choice when you are really hungry and need to recharge quickly.
-Especially in rougher weather conditions, like wind, rain or cold, your body actually looses more calories and energy then you think, and fast at that!
+Especially in rougher weather conditions, like wind, rain, or cold, your body actually loses more calories and energy than you think, and fast at that!

 Best and Easiest Foods to Bring on a Long Fishing Trip